bio | creative | trips | miscarriage | resume | email home |

 Twelve years after my father's death, my mother remarried to Ralph Albertson.
 That gave them 12 children combined.
 Take that, Brady Bunch!

-My parents came up with the cute idea of having their kids' nicknames rhyme which is why, when people ask, we are named Terry, Sherry, Gerry, Pat, Mary, Cathi, and Kerry (me).
+Back to lighter things: my parents came up with the cute idea of having their kids' nicknames rhyme which is why, when people ask, we are named Terry, Sherry, Gerry, Pat, Mary, Cathi, and Kerry (me).
 My only brother, Pat, was one exception; my father hated the name Perry so continued a family tradition of naming the son after the grandfather.
 My sister, Cathi, is adopted and avoided having her name being changed to something like Cherry.
-I'd like to go on record for thanking my mom on fighting against naming me Beryl, thereby being Berry.
+I'd like to go on record for thanking my Mom on fighting against naming me Beryl, thereby being Berry.
+Berry!

 My dad got a job with the Philadelphia Inquirer so we moved from Middlesex, NJ to Blackwood, New Jersey, unfortunately leaving our family cat, Mittens -- Mary's favorite --with Gerry who bought our old house from Mom and Dad.
 Cathi and I, then the only two home, had some fun nights of Italian hoagies from the 7-11 in our development, and Elvis movies on the TV.
 Cathi also has the distinction of receiving the first present I ever bought with my own money: a ball-point pen.
 I chose this over the Mexican jumping beans because she was going to college and needed a pen.

 Because of my dad's illness, I moved in with my sister Terry for a month.
 Terry was pregnant at the time, and I shared a room with my soon-to-be born niece, Jennifer.
 (My niece, Dawn, was born six months before thereby making Rob a big brother and Gerry the only one of my siblings to have more than one child).
 When my dad came out of the hospital, we moved to outside Mullica Hill, New Jersey, antique store capital of the world.
-He died shortly after.
+He died shortly after on Jan.
+2nd, making sure he saw the holidays.

 Me and Terry's chinI've mentioned my nieces and nephews in passing, but I don't want to leave them out.
 Cheryl and Art had Young Art who, to our heartbreak, passed away at age 25.
 Gerry and Joey had Rob and Dawn.
 Terry and Fred had Jennifer.
 Cathi and Dave had Martin, my godson.
 Pat and Kathy had Gerard.
 The generation after them: Young Art had two sons, Matthew and Mathias.
-Rob and Narin had Robbie and Sadiye, and my niece Dawn and her husband John have a little girl, Abby.
+Rob and Narin have Robbie, Sadiye, and Leyla, and my niece Dawn and her husband John have Abby, Katie, and one baby on the way.
+If you ever meet Sadiye and Katie, you'll agree with me that these two strong characters will either lead this nation to a Golden Age we've never experienced before, or become dictators of an island nation.

 As I turned into a huge geek in my late elementary and high school years, we'll skim over the details.
 Let's face it: High School was only notable in that I excelled as a student which is always popular in school. =) I had my first boyfriend, and then my first love, both of whom turned out to be jerks.
 I also porked up pretty good.

-The good thing about high school was all the good times with the O'Neal family who I still see today.
+The good thing about high school was all the good times with the O'Neal family whom I still see today.
 Ann was my Maid of Honor.

 College was better -- great friends, more self-confidence, and I slimmed down.
 I also found something I loved: writing.
 (Some things about my writing are on the creative page.)
 The only bad thing is: I went into a major I shouldn't.
 As a graduating senior, I realized "I have to get a job doing this?
 But I don't like it!"